What Is a Retail Display?

 Display fixtures are the physical infrastructure behind your layouts.
 They're tools that shape the customer's experience and guide their journey through your store.
 The right fixture can turn a basic shelf into a brand-building moment.

-Gondolas are versatile, modular units that you’ll find in grocery stores, ideal for organizing categories like dairy or cereal.
+Gondolas are versatile, modular units commonly found in grocery stores, ideal for organizing categories such as dairy or cereal.
 Mannequins help bring apparel to life, showcasing fit, style, and how pieces work together.
 Freestanding display stands, often made of wood or branded cardboard, are perfect for seasonal or promotional areas.
 For vertical merchandising, slatwalls and pegboards offer flexibility and save floor space.

-If you're working with smaller items like jewelry or spices, risers, trays, and tiered racks create elevation and visual interest.
-And in modern stores, especially electronics, digital displays are being used to extend the shelf, giving customers access to reviews, demos, or expanded product lines.
+If you're working with smaller items, such as jewelry or spices, risers, trays, and tiered racks can create elevation and visual interest.
+In modern stores, especially those specializing in electronics, digital displays are being used to extend the shelf life, giving customers access to reviews, demos, or expanded product lines.

 Visual Merchandising Examples from Real Brands